10 Manual Testing Interview Questions to Help You Prepare

 To help you prepare for an interview in manual testing, we’ve rounded up 10 common questions asked.
 Start practising today to land a manual tester job.

-Manual testing interviews help hiring managers determine whether they have the experience and skills needed for the position.
+Manual testing interviews help hiring managers determine whether you have the proper experience and skills needed for the position.
 When preparing for a manual tester interview, practising answering common questions is essential to help you feel more confident and land the role.
-Here are ten customary questions and tips to help you prepare before your job interview.
-If you’re interested in software development, you’ll want to practice with these common manual testing interview questions.
+If you’re interested in software development, you’ll want to practice with these 10 customary manual testing interview questions.

-This is your opportunity to demonstrate your understanding of manual testing.
+This is an opportunity to demonstrate your understanding of manual testing.
 You’ll want to talk about the role of manual testing in software development.
-Discuss your experience, if you’re new to the field, and if you're interested in confirming that systems work and meet business requirements.
+Discuss your experience or, if you’re new to the field, interest in confirming that systems work and meet business requirements.
 Mention the value of testing various aspects such as usability, accuracy, completeness, and efficiency.

-You’ll want to bring up your education, skills, and experience that are relevant to the role here.
-If you have any insights into the company culture, discuss why you think you will be a good fit.
+You’ll want to mention your education, skills, and experience relevant to the role.
+If you have any insights into the company culture at the organization, also talk about why you would think you will be a good fit.

-You might also use this as an opportunity to reiterate the importance of software testing.
-Outline your answer with examples, and explain the importance of manual testers pointing out defects and errors, reducing coding cycles, and improving user experience.

-If you know the organisation uses Agile testing, emphasise your experience with this approach.
+If you know the organization uses Agile testing, emphasize your experience with this approach.

 You would opt for either manual or automated testing in different test cases.
-While automation is more suited for exploratory and usability testing, short-time projects, and ad-hoc testing, manual testing is more hands-on and individualised.
+Whilst automation is more suited for exploratory and usability testing, short-time projects, and ad-hoc testing, manual testing is more hands-on and individualized.

 Use this question to demonstrate that you: